TheRobotStudio/V1.0-Dexhand/README.md

 US: https://amzn.to/3DgjNoF

 Ball Bearings 6*10*3 - Need 50 for a hand, packs of 10 available which are enough for the sample finger.

 UK: https://amzn.to/3CMa7Ry

 FR: https://amzn.to/3Tw9x0P

 US: https://amzn.to/3Dj7cBn

-Ball Bearings 2*6*3 or 2*6*2.5 - Need 6 for a wrist.
+Ball Bearings 2x6x3 or 2x6x2.5 - Need 6 for a wrist.

 UK: https://amzn.to/3gggdBU

 FR: https://amzn.to/3TDgTQj

 US: https://amzn.to/3yYlTHg

-Ball Bearings 15*21*4 - Need 4 for a wrist.
+Ball Bearings 15x21x4 - Need 4 for a wrist.

 UK: https://amzn.to/3skHiXj
 FR: https://amzn.to/3Dh9sJf
 US: https://amzn.to/3TsMSTO

-ptfe tubing 2mm OD 1mm ID, sold for 3dprinters.
+ptfe tubing 2mm OD 1mm ID, sold for 3dprinters, a metre will do if you're careful.

 UK: https://amzn.to/3Sl0Gya
 FR:https://amzn.to/3DbNruj